-- i This Scoping Report has been produced as part of the Integrated Impact Assessment (IIA) of the Newark and Sherwood Local Plan Review.
+- This Scoping Report has been produced as part of the Integrated Impact Assessment (IIA) of the Newark and Sherwood Local Plan Review.
 IIA is a method of assessing the possible implications, intended and unintended, of the Local Plan Review.
 It will examine how the Local Plan Review may affect the communities in Newark and Sherwood and how effects may be distributed amongst different groups within the community.
 The aim of IIA is to make recommendations to enhance potential positive outcomes and minimise negative impacts of a policy.
-IIA is most effective when used as early as possible in the development of policies. - ii The IIA integrates Sustainability Appraisal (SA), Strategic Environmental Assessment (SEA), Equalities Impact Assessment (EqIA) and Health Impact Assessment (HIA).
+IIA is most effective when used as early as possible in the development of policies. - The IIA integrates Sustainability Appraisal (SA), Strategic Environmental Assessment (SEA), Equalities Impact Assessment (EqIA) and Health Impact Assessment (HIA).
 Sustainability Appraisals (SA) are a requirement of the Planning and Compulsory Purchase Act 2004 and Strategic Environmental Assessments (SEA) are required by European Directive EC/2001/42, which was transposed into UK law by the Environmental Assessment Regulations for Plans and Programmes (July 2004).
 The EqIA is a way of demonstrating the District Council is fulfilling the requirements of the Public Sector Equality Duty contained in section 149 of the Equality Act 2010.
-HIA is a recognised process for considering the health impacts of plans and undertaking this type of assessment is widely seen as best practice. - iii The Scoping Report discusses the processes that will contribute to the IIA including: - Identifying other relevant plans, programmes and policies; - Establishing baseline information; - Defining sustainability, equality and health issues and objectives; - Creating the IIA Framework; and - Proposing how to proceed to the full IIA. - iv This is a consultation document which the District Council is obliged to invite comments on from the three statutory consultation bodies Natural England, Historic England and the Environment Agency.
-To ensure that the IIA benefits from wide community engagement from the early stages of its production, other stakeholders have been asked to comment and the document has been made available for the public to view on the Council's website.
-For full details of the consultation, see Section 6: Consultation and next steps.
+HIA is a recognised process for considering the health impacts of plans and undertaking this type of assessment is widely seen as best practice. - iii The Scoping Report discusses the processes that will contribute to the IIA including: - Identifying other relevant plans, programmes and policies; - Establishing baseline information; - Defining sustainability, equality and health issues and objectives; - Creating the IIA Framework; and - Proposing how to proceed to the full IIA. - iv A consultation was held between 5th October 2015 and 16th November 2015 on the Scoping Report.
+While this was publicised on the District Council's website, only three consultation responses were received.
+Each of these came from one of the three statutory consultation bodies Natural England, Historic England and the Environment Agency.
+The consultation responses are reproduced in Appendix 4 of this document.
+Changes made to this version of the Scoping Report as a result of consultation responses or updated information are set out in Appendix 5.